 - Click Add a permission

-- From the “Request API permissions” panel, click the top panel “Microsoft Graph”
+- From the Request API permissions panel, click the top panel Microsoft Graph and then Application permissions

 - Click Grant admin consent for [Your Organization] link and click Yes to the confirmation prompt

-Finally, in order to be able to use the app within HelpMaster, you need to configure a “Client Secret” for the app.
+In order to be able to use the app within HelpMaster, you need to configure a Client Secret for the app.

 - Click Certificates & secrets from the left-side menu